lawrennd/ruc/README.md

 3. There are phase [exit criteria](./exit-criteria.md).
 These are the shorter term objectives that the scientist and or science/engineering team are workign towards.

+4. There is the innovation type: is it greenfield innovation, brownfield innovation, or infrastructure?

 Importantly, the scientist themselves controls the early transition between phases, defining their exit criteria and also dropping back phases when a particular approach is found to be a dead and backtracking is required.
 As the route to the relevant solution is identified, the process moves more towards a classical engineering approach (which, e.g. in software could be SCRUM).